robinmetral/robinmetral.com/_books/pinball-1973.md

 finishedDate: "2021-01-10"
 ---

-Murakami’s second novel, a loose sequel to _Hear the Wind Sing_
+Murakami’s second novel, a loose sequel to _Hear the Wind Sing_.